 Older people and anyone with health problems should consult their health care provider before starting an exercise program.

 More research is necessary to determine the level of exercise and support needed to quit for the short and long term.

 About 4% of smokers who quit without any outside help succeed.
 Nevertheless, most people try to quit alone.
 The primary obstacle to quitting on your own is eliminating the habits associated with smoking.
 Excellent books, CDs, and manuals are available to help you quit on your own.

-Studies have shown that interventions that combine medication with behavioral counseling (at least 4-8 sessions) are more effective than brief advice or usual care.
+Studies have shown that interventions that combine medicine with behavioral counseling (at least 4 to 8 sessions) are more effective than brief advice or usual care.

 Types of Behavioral Approaches

 A person at this stage is thinking, "I think I should probably quit, but I need help getting started."
-People at this stage know that quitting is good for them, but it seems like a daunting task or they don't think they can pull it off.
+People at this stage know that quitting is good for them, but it seems like a daunting task or they do not think they can pull it off.
 Some may have tried and failed in the past.
-If you are at this stage, write down (brainstorm) all of your potential roadblocks -- the things that you believe make quitting difficult -- and learn strategies to overcome or sidestep those hurdles.
+If you are at this stage, write down (brainstorm) all of your potential roadblocks, the things that you believe make quitting difficult, and learn strategies to overcome or sidestep those hurdles.
 People at this stage might benefit from making a pledge, contract, or other commitment.

 Smokers at this stage are ready to quit.
 The goal now is to create a specific action plan.
 You need to know which smoking cessation methods work and what support exists to help you quit.
-If you are at this stage, consider some backup plans -- what to do when the urge to smoke hits you.
+If you are at this stage, consider some backup plans, such as what to do when the urge to smoke hits you.

 People at this stage have just quit.
 This stage is where the most behavioral change occurs.
 It requires significant commitment and energy.
 If you are at this stage, keep talking to friends and family for inspiration.
 Review your backup plans.
 Reward yourself for small achievements.
 Having a fellow smoker quit with you can be a huge support as you both get through this stage.